Rational endomorphisms of Fano hypersurfaces

 \begin{Lthm} Let $X \subset \PP^{n+1}$ be a very general hypersurface over $\CC$ of degree $d$ and dimension $n\ge 3$.
 Let $p$ be a prime number such that

 If $\phi$ is any rational endomorphism of $X$ of degree $\lambda$ then $\lambda \equiv 0 \text{ or } 1 \pmod{p}.$ \end{Lthm}

 Very little is known about rational endomorphisms of nonrational varieties.
 Dedieu (\cite{Dedieu09}) has given constraints on degrees of rational endomorphisms of K3 surfaces.
-These are the first constraints on rational endomorphisms of nonrational hypersurfaces.
+Our results are the first constraints on rational endomorphisms of nonrational Fano hypersurfaces.

 As above, let $X\subset\PP_\CC^{n+1}$ be very general of degree $d$ and dimension $n$ with a rational endomorphism of degree $\lambda$.
 In low dimensions, we have the following constraints on $\lambda$: